 The science is in on date night.
-Regular date nights are one of the most powerful DIY techniques to help improve your marriage.
-Date night fosters an abiding sense of “we-ness” The deliberate planning and pursuit of date night allow you to choose to be with one another.
+Regular date nights are one of the most potent DIY techniques to help improve your marriage.
+Date night fosters an abiding sense of “we-ness” Date night is choosing to be with one another.

 Focus On the Positive Aspects of Your Marriage

 If you’re wrestling with the idea of whether or not you can find the time to go to weekly couples therapy, take a minute and reflect.
 What is going right in your marriage?

 When couples are hitting a rough patch, it’s far too easy to focus on what’s wrong.
 As you talk about getting help, try to notice the good things in your marriage that you’re both just taking for granted.
 When things get rough, the negativity expands in your mind.
 We call this tendency Negative Sentiment Override.

 If You Care… Try to Repair